- What is a charity?

 - It can be easier to obtain grants.
 Many funders give grants only to registered charities.

 - Registration lets the public know that your group is a legitimate organisation and is being monitored by the Charity Commission.

-- You are entitled to tax relief on several taxes and reduced business rates on your premises; and you may reclaim the tax on donations from individuals through Gift Aid.
+- You are entitled to tax relief on several taxes and reduced business rates on your premises, and you may reclaim the tax on donations from individuals through Gift Aid.
 (However, an unregistered unincorporated charity below the £5,000 threshold can also benefit from tax relief by registering with HM Revenue and Customs (HMRC).

 - Any charity (whether registered or not) must keep to its charitable purposes at all times and comply with charity law.

 - A registered charity has the same general obligations of any community or voluntary organisation: